spring-projects/spring-data-examples/mongodb/aggregation/README.md

 # Spring Data MongoDB - Aggregations

-This project contains usage samples for using MongoDB [Aggregations](https://docs.mongodb.com/manual/aggregation/) showing both the programmatic and declarative approach for integrating an Aggregation Pipeline into the repository lay.
+This project contains samples for using MongoDB [Aggregations](https://docs.mongodb.com/manual/aggregation/) showing both the programmatic and declarative approach for integrating an Aggregation Pipeline into a repository.

 ## Programmatic